xcart/xcart-docs/_pages/kb_en/modules/shippingeasy/manual_export_of_orders_to_shippingeasy.md

 layout: article_with_sidebar
 updated_at: '2016-12-29 13:10 +0400'
 identifier: ref_t2NVGwT2
-title: Manual export of orders to ShippingEasy
+title: Manual Export of Orders to ShippingEasy
 categories:
   - User manual
 published: true
 order: 140
 ---

-In addition to automated export of orders to ShippingEasy based on orders receiving ShippingEasy exportable statuses, X-Cart's ShippingEasy module also supports export of orders to ShippingEasy in manual mode.
+In addition to automated export of orders to ShippingEasy based on orders receiving ShippingEasy exportable statuses, X-Cart's ShippingEasy addon also supports export of orders to ShippingEasy in manual mode.
 This feature can be useful if you want to export to ShippingEasy some orders that had received ShippingEasy exportable statuses before these statuses were defined as such in the "ShippingEasy statuses" mapping table.

 To export an order to ShippingEasy manually, use one of the following methods: